elusiveunit/lucid-gallery-lightbox/README.md

 **lgljl\_lightbox\_theme\_style**

-What ColorBox theme to use, if the included CSS is loaded.
+What Colorbox theme to use, if the included CSS is loaded.
 Return string between 1 and 5.
-Theme demos can be viewed on the [ColorBox project site](http://www.jacklmoore.com/colorbox/).
+Theme demos can be viewed on the [Colorbox project site](http://www.jacklmoore.com/colorbox/).

 	function prefix_filter_function() { return '3' }
 	add_filter( 'lgljl_lightbox_theme_style', 'prefix_filter_function' );

 ## Changelog

+### 1.0.1: May 05, 2013

+* Tweak: Update Colorbox to 1.4.15 and with it, update 'ColorBox' to the new 'Colorbox'.

 ### 1.0.0: Mar 27, 2013